Fresh Corn, Zucchini and Black Bean Enchiladas

 Because this right here, this is where the magic happens:

 A “sauce” made from fresh corn kernels, garlic, salt and pepper.
-Which you may remember from this glorious pizza.

 And in these enchiladas?
 It’s mixed in with the filling, which includes more fresh corn, zucchini and black beans.